galenlim/hackthebox-htb-writeups/traceback.md

 **Learning lua**

-Google `how to execute system commads with lua`, and you will find the `os.execute` function.
+Google `how to execute system commands with lua`, and you will find the `os.execute` function.

 Let's use that to get a shell with sysadmin's privileges.